BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Experiments

 Fig.~\ref{fig:NIO} shows the trade-off between recall and NIO.
-As we store the graph index and raw vectors separately, the NIO of BAMG includes both the number of blocks read to access the graph index and the number of blocks read to access the raw vectors.
-At the same recall level, BAGP also achieves a substantial reduction in NIO compared to Starling across all datasets.
-Specifically, the NIO is reduced by $16.7\%$ to $46.3\%$ on DEEP1M (Fig.~\ref{ex:NIO_deep1M}), $13.6\%$ to $44.7\%$ on SIFT1M (Fig.~\ref{ex:NIO_sift}), $43.7\% $ to $52.0\%$ on GIST (Fig.~\ref{ex:NIO_gist}), $12.3\%$ to $28.3\%$ on CRAWL (Fig.~\ref{ex:NIO_crawl}), $6.0\%$ to $20.0\%$ on GLOVE (Fig.~\ref{ex:NIO_glove}), and $31.1\%$ to $39.6\%$ on MSONG (Fig.~\ref{ex:NIO_msong}).
+The NIO of BAMG includes both the number of blocks read to access the graph index and vectors.
+At the same recall level, BAMG also achieves a substantial reduction in NIO compared to Starling across all datasets.
+Specifically, the NIO is reduced by $-2.5\%$ to $33.9\%$ on DEEP (Fig.~\ref{ex:NIO_DEEP100M}), $3.4\%$ to $51.3\%$ on SIFT (Fig.~\ref{ex:NIO_sift}), $18.9\%$ to $56.7\%$ on LAION (Fig.~\ref{ex:NIO_laion}), $25.3\%$ to $78.2\%$ on MSMARCO (Fig.~\ref{ex:NIO_ms}).

-These results demonstrate that BAGP delivers robust performance enhancements across diverse datasets, indicating the versatility of our approach for disk-based ANNS.
-In particular, BAMG shows substantial advantages on higher-dimensional datasets such as GIST and MSONG.
-For example, on GIST, a $4KB$ block can store at most one raw vector.
-At all recall levels, BAMG requires only about $50\%$ of the I/O cost compared to Starling.
+To better understand why BAMG improves search performance, we conducted a breakdown analysis of search latency and compared the ratio of intra-block edges and inter-block edges in both BAMG and Starling.